vault27/Foundation/paloalto.md

 - The Palo Alto Network firewall uses the OpenSSL crypto library
 - Globalprotect IPsec crypto profiles aren't used for the X-auth clients
 - Troubleshooting of the tunnel is done much the same way as any IPSec tunnel would be troubleshot

-### GlobalProtect Satellite

-- Simplifies the deployment of traditional hub and spoke VPNs, enabling you to quickly deploy enterprise networks with several branch offices with a minimum amount of configuration required on the remote satellite devices.
-This solution uses certificates for device authentication and IPSec to secure data
-- The setup includes configuring the portal, gateway, and satellite
-- Generate a Root CA Certificate on the Portal (Self signed) and a Server Certificate used for Portal and Gateway certificate signed by the above Root CA
-- Export the Root CA (CACert) in PEM format, without the private key, and import it to the satellite device (Device > Certificate Management > Certificates > Import).
-This certificate on the Satellite is used to validate the Portal/ Gateway Certifcate against the CACert
-- Configure a portal (Network -> GlobalProtect -> Portals -> Add) and add the interface that will act as Portal/Gateway
-- Add satelite in Portal configuration in special Satelite Section: Name + Serial or User/pass + Gateways
-- Configure Gateway + configure Satellite there as well
-- Configure Satelite itself: Create a new IPSec tunnel config and select the type as GlobalProtect Satellite.
-Add the tunnel interface, portal config, and the interface that can reach the portal address

 ## VSYS